MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 ## 3. Configure Web Application Proxy (WAP)

 You want to enable the Web Application Proxy (Role) Windows role on a server in your environment.
-It must be on a Windows 2016 server.
-For more information, see [Web Application Proxy in Windows Server 2016](/windows-server/remote/remote-access/web-application-proxy/web-application-proxy-windows-server) and [Publishing Applications using AD FS Preauthentication](/windows-server/remote/remote-access/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication#BKMK_1.2).
+It must be a Windows server.
+For more information, see [Web Application Proxy in Windows Server](/windows-server/remote/remote-access/web-application-proxy/web-application-proxy-windows-server) and [Publishing Applications using AD FS Preauthentication](/windows-server/remote/remote-access/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication#BKMK_1.2).

 ### Configure constrained delegation